digitale-plattform-stadtverkehr-berlin/masterportal-wordpress/README.md

 [masterportal portal_name="berlin" layer_ids="berlin_city,brandenburger_tor" lng="de"]
 ```

+# attributes

 - `portal_name` (required) references the specific portal you want to show on that page (in this example either `hamburg` or `berlin`)
 - `layer_ids` (optional) references the specific layers you want to have selected in the masterportal (the layer ids are configured in `services-internet.json` and the corresponding `config.json`).
 If omitted, it shows the layers you have configured in your portal specific config.
 - `lng` (optional) the language the masterportal should use. `de` if omitted.
 The Masterportal uses https://github.com/i18next/i18next-browser-languageDetector
+- `zoomlevel` (optional) altering the the start zoomlevel

+All other attributes are added also as url parameters to the iframe url.
+The parameter names will be changed to masterportal compatible camel case i.e. `layer_ids` will be `layerIds`

 The code above would result in something like this: